Varali: Structure and Lakshana

 The notes used in this scale are shadjam, shuddha rishabham, shuddha gandharam, prati madhyamam, panchamam, shuddha dhaivatam and kakali nishadham.
 The madhyamam used is said to be slightly higher than the prati madhyamam, and is also called as chyuta panchama madhyamam (also referred as Varali madhyamam).
 For the details of the notations and terms, see swaras in Carnatic music.
 Some also believe that it can be sung as S R1 G1, and this phrase also appears in many compositions, Kanakanaruchira being one of the most popular.

 Belief

 It is believed that Varali, when taught directly by a teacher to a student, will strain their relationship or could cause ill effects to one or the other.
 The ragam is said to be learnt by listening and self-learning.

-Popular compositions

-There are many compositions set to Varali rāgam.
-Many compositions in praise of Lord Ganesha are set to this raga.
-Here are some popular kritis composed in this ragam.